-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Aerobic Respiration – 1”.
+This set of Class 11 Biology Chapter 14 Multiple Choice Questions & Answers (MCQs) focuses on “Aerobic Respiration – 1”.

 1. What is aerobic respiration?

 Explanation: Aerobic respiration is the complete oxidation of organic substances which occur in the presence of oxygen.
 It is an energy yielding process as a large amount of energy in the form of ATP is released.
 Water and carbon dioxide are also released as its by-products.

 2. Where does aerobic respiration usually takes place?